ericmjl/thesis/text/02-algorithm.md

 The number of unique starting genotypes and total number of viral isolates being considered was much smaller than the real-world data.
 Therefore, our graph reconstruction procedure captured the essential parts of the method used in the global analysis, but differed in the details.
 Here, “full complements” involve only two segments.
 We did not perform affinity propagation clustering, as we started with completely randomly generated sequences of equal length.
 Our “null model” graph is where source isolates are chosen uniformly at random from the set of nodes occurring before the sink isolates.

-To assess the accuracy of our reconstruction, we defined the path accuracy and reassortant path identification accuracy metrics.
+To assess the accuracy of our reconstruction, we defined the path accuracy and reassortant path identification accuracy metrics (#figure).
 Edge accuracy, which is not used for evaluation here, is whether a particular reconstruction transmission between two isolates exists in the simulation.
 Path accuracy is a generalization of edge accuracy, where a path existing between the source and sink nodes (without considering the direction of edges) in the reconstruction is sufficient for being considered accurate.
 Reassortant path identification accuracy measures how accurately we identified the reassortant paths, analogous to the regular path accuracy.

+Source code for the simulation studies is availble on Zenodo (DOI: 10.5281/zenodo.33427).